shuysman/nps-microclimate-water-balance/README.md

 # Model Run Instructions
+An example is included in `/data/input/test` which can be used to run the model for testing.
+The following steps can be used to reproduce the test files in order to demonstrate how to set up new sites for the model.
+The test site demonstrates a site polygon that *does not* overlap a metdata gridcell, an issue described in more detail below.

 ## Site Setup
+Create (or receive) a shapefile (ESRI Shapefile format) for a single area of interest to run the water balance model.
+Depending on computer memory constraints, the site size should be to below around 100-150 hectares.
+At around 100 hectares, sites need approximately 10 GB of RAM to run the water balance model.

 Create a directory in data/input with the desired site name, i.e., `/data/input/holly_lake_small` and create subdirectories `shapefile`, `dem`, and `soil` in this directory.
 The site name used for the input directory needs be kept consistent with others steps (e.g., `sites.csv` if using batching).
 Place the input shapefile (extracted if compressed) in the `shapefile` directory.

 Retrieve 1 m USGS LiDAR data for the area of interest